Places to Visit in Scotland

 - Glasgow Cathedral

-Legend says that St Mungo> came to bury a monk at a cemetery dedicated to St Ninian>, on the banks of the Molendinar Burn, a tributary of the river Clyde.
-Saint Mungo became patron saint of Glasgow and a church, associated with him, was established beside the cemetery and became the centre of Glasgow which grew up around it.
+Legend says that St Mungo came to bury a monk at a cemetery dedicated to St Ninian, on the banks of the Molendinar Burn, a tributary of the river Clyde.
+Saint Mungo later became patron saint of Glasgow and a church, associated with him, was established beside the cemetery and became the centre of Glasgow which grew up around it.
+St Mungo was also known as St Kentigern (pictured on the left) and stories about the saint involving the saint became the emblems of the city (incorporated at the top of the lamp standards outside the cathedral (see graphic on the right)There's the tree that never grew,

 The cathedral was consecrated in 1136 in the presence of King David I. But this building was destroyed by fire and the present building was started in 1197 by Bishop Jocelyn and this was largely completed by the end of the 13th century.
 The "Glasgow Fair" which is still celebrated to this day, was started by Bishop Jocelyn.
 The cathedral was expanded and reconstructed in the 15th century.
 At the Reformation of the church, many ecclesiastical buildings were destroyed in Scotland but Glasgow Cathedral survived, partly because it was capable of being shared by the different congregations!